-Complete Protein Guide
+Complete Guide to Proteins

 Steps

-Determine your daily requirement
+Determine your daily need

 Rank sources by quality

-Combine plant-based proteins
+Combine plant proteins

 Distribute around training

-To maximize muscle protein synthesis, aim for 20 to 40 g of protein per meal, spread across 3 to 5 servings throughout the day.
+To maximize muscle protein synthesis, aim for 20 to 40 g of protein per meal, spread over 3 to 5 servings throughout the day.
 After strength training, a dose of 25 to 40 g within the next 2 hours optimizes muscle recovery.

 Track your intake over a week

-Complete vs. incomplete proteins
+Complete vs. Incomplete proteins

-PDCAAS score explained
+The PDCAAS score explained

-Smart plant-based combinations
+Smart plant combinations

 FoodCraft Tip